zryska/Edge-Data-Store-Docs/V1/Troubleshooting/Troubleshooting.md

 ### Egress debugging

-In order to troubleshoot problems between Edge System and the destination, enable debugging.
+In order to troubleshoot problems between Edge Data Store and the destination, enable debugging.
 If you set an appropriate value for the *DebugExpiration* property in an egress configuration, debugging for that destination will be enabled, and HTTP request and response content will be stored to disk for review.
 The property represents the date and time when debugging should no longer be enabled.
 You can also disable debugging if you set the value to *null*.

 Examples of valid strings representing date and time: